The Palmier Foundation

 Daniel along with the help of his daughter Elisa Castillo-Palmier is committed to The Buddy Dog Humane Society, in the metropolitan Boston area, created to save stray dogs from destruction and laboratory experiments.
 The current goal of the Buddy Dog Humane Society is to find responsible and permanent homes for all the animals in its care and to never practice euthanasia unless it is considered more humane to do so.

-Through the establishment of the Palmier Foundation, Daniel Palmier and his family hope to continue their philanthropic efforts broader impact based scale, focusing on local, national and international programs promoting Christian Charity, Health, Arts, Education, Athleticism, Sportsmanship, and humane treatment of animals.
+Through the establishment of the Palmier Foundation, Daniel Palmier hopes to continue their philanthropic efforts broader impact based scale, focusing on local, national and international programs promoting Christian Charity, Health, Arts, Education, Athleticism, Sportsmanship, and humane treatment of animals.